LPG Vaporisation - How Does LPG - Propane Turn from Liquid to Gas?

 LPG vaporisation is the process through which liquid LPG turns into gaseous LPG.
 The LPG liquid boils at -42°C or -44°F, by drawing heat from the walls of the cylinder, and turns into gas.
 LPG vaporisation happens when some of the cylinder pressure is relieved by turning on an appliance.

-Can LPG Gas Cylinders Explode - LPG Gas Tank Explosion - LPG Gas Leak Explosion
+Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Gas Tank Explosion - LPG Explosion

-LPG gas tank explosions do not happen with any frequency.
-An LPG gas tank explosion is actually quite rare.
-LPG gas cylinders can explode but not easily or often.
-Even trying to get an LPG gas cylinder to explode intentionally is very challenging.
+However, that is a very unlikely and uncommon scenario.
+Propane-LPG gas tank explosions (gas cylinder explosions) do not happen with any frequency.
+An Propane-LPG gas tank explosion is actually quite rare.
+Propane tanks-LPG gas cylinders can explode but not easily or often.
+Even trying to cause a Propane-LPG gas tank explosion intentionally is very challenging.

 Now, you may be thinking that I am only saying this because I work for an LPG company.

-How can what I say be true when you see reports of “LPG gas tank explosion” in the news with some frequency?
+How can what I say be true when you see reports of “Propane-LPG tank explosion” in the news with some frequency?